|

 Love me some Jazz Fest!

 The Congo Square Gumbo Festival is free and amazing in the spring, as well as the Bayou Boogaloo is set up along the bayou.
-Follow New Orleans and Company to plan ahead for a visit during one of the smaller but just as fun music festivals.
+Check out New Orleans and Company to plan ahead for a visit during one of the smaller but just as fun music festivals.

 For some super dope queer art and burlesque, visit The Allways Lounge in the Bywater, and the Saturn Bar was some funky DJ nights and local music.